-All courses, except 210, 240, 270, 280, and 281, are conducted in French.
+Courses are conducted in French, except 200, 210, 240, 250, 251, 270, 280, and 281.

 - 110. FIRST-QUARTER FRENCH (4).
 Basic instruction in French.
 Training in speaking, listening, reading, and writing for students who have had no previous work in French. - 111.
 SECOND-QUARTER FRENCH (4).
 A continuation of French 110.
-Prerequisite French 110 or a satisfactory score on a placement test. - 112.
+Prerequisite: French 110 or a satisfactory score on a placement test. - 112.
 THIRD-QUARTER FRENCH (4).
 A continuation of French 111.
 Prerequisite: French 111 or a satisfactory score on a placement test. - 120.
-FOURTH-QUARTER FRENCH (4).
-A continuation of French 112.
-Prerequisite French 112 or a satisfactory score on a placement test. - 121.
-FIFTH-QUARTER FRENCH (4).
-A continuation of French 120, with emphasis on oral communication skills.
-Prerequisite: French 120 or a satisfactory score on a placement test.
+SECOND YEAR FRENCH (4).\ Individualized instruction in French language, life and letters for second-year and advanced first-year students in French.
+Prerequisite: At least one year of college French or consent of instructor.
+This course taken successfully twice completes lower division requirements for the major and the minor.

-- 205. ADVANCED COMPOSITION, SYNTAX, AND STYLISTICS (4).
+- 200. CUISINE IN FRENCH CULTURE (4).
+Historical and cultural aspects of food preparation and gastronomy.
+The unique interrelation in French civilization between food resources, aesthetics, and society.
+Applications through student participation in research, menu composition, and food preparation.
+Conducted in English. - 205.
+ADVANCED COMPOSITION, SYNTAX, AND STYLISTICS (4).
 A reading, composition, and discussion course concerned with elements of style and syntax, with emphasis on creative writing by the students.
 Prerequisite: French 121 or equivalent. - 210.
 THE STUDY OF LANGUAGE (4).
 Traditional and modern approaches to the study of language; fundamentals of phonology and grammar.
-(Same as English 210 and Spanish 210). - 240.
-PRACTICAL FRENCH FOR TRANSLATORS AND INTERPRETERS (4).
-Translation from French to English and English to French with practical application for journalistic, advertising, commercial, and governmental activities.
+(Same as English 210 and Spanish 210.) - 240.
+PRACTICAL FRENCH FOR TRANSLATORS AND INTERPRETERS (4).\ Translation from French to English and English to French with practical application for journalistic, advertising, commercial, and governmental activities.
 Introduction to the art of consecutive translation.
 Prerequisite: French 205 or equivalent. - 250.
-FRENCH CULTURE (4).
+FRENCH CULTURE I (4).
 An area studies course focusing on patterns of French civilization and culture.
+Lectures in English, readings in French for French majors, in English for others.
 French 250 and 251 may be taken separately and in either order.
-Prerequisite: French 121 or equivalent. - 251.
+Prerequisite: French 120 or equivalent. - 251.
 FRENCH CULTURE II (4).
 An area studies course focusing on patterns of modern French civilization and culture.
+Lectures in English; readings in French for French majors, in English for others.
 French 250 and 251 may be taken separately and in either order.
-Prerequisite: French 121 or equivalent. - 252.
+Prerequisite: French 120 or equivalent. - 252.
 FRENCH LITERATURE I (4).
 Adventure in War, Romance, Love, Passion, Wit, and Wisdom, as reflected in French literature prior to the Revolution.
-Prerequisite: French 121 or equivalent. - 253 FRENCH LITERATURE II (4).
+Prerequisite: French 120 or equivalent. - 253.
+FRENCH LITERATURE II (4).
 Prose and Poetry of the Nineteenth and Twentieth Centuries: From the Romantics to the "accursed" poets to the Surrealists, and from the novel to the anti-novel.
-Prerequisite: French 121 or equivalent. - 260.
+Prerequisite: French 120. - 260.
 EXPLICATION DE TEXTES (4).
 Explication of some of the great poems and prose passages of French literature.
-Prerequisite: French 121. - 270.
+Prerequisite: French 120. - 270.
 THE TEACHING OF FRENCH AS A LIVING LANGUAGE (4).
 A theoretical and practical course in methodology and classroom learning techniques for foreign language teachers of grades 4 through 12, with emphasis on secondary level.
 A recommended course for credential candidates.
 Prerequisite: A functional knowledge of French and/or consent of instructor. - 280.
 TWENTIETH CENTURY FRENCH LITERATURE IN TRANSLATION (4).
 Study of selected works by significant writers: novels, poetry, drama, essays, criticism, screenplays.
-Prerequisite: Upper division standing. - 281.
-WOMEN IN FRENCH LITERATURE AND SOCIETY (4).
-The Mystique of the French Woman.
-Her evolving position in society as reflected in literature and sociological studies from courtly love to The Second Sex.
-Contrasts and parallels with her American counterpart.
-In English. - 295.
-SEMINAR IN SPECIAL TOPICS IN FRENCH LITERATURE (4).
-Intensive study of a single author (e.g., Racine, Zola, Valery), a literary movement (e.g., Romanticism, Existentialism), a literary genre (e.g., theater, poemes en prose) or a single work (e.g., Madame Bovary, La Jeune Parque).
-Prerequisite: French 260 or consent of instructor. - 298.
-INDEPENDENT STUDY (4).
-Independent study of a literary or linguistic problem, author, or movement.
-Prerequisite: B average in French, upper division standing, and consent of instructor and department chairperson.
+Prerequisite: Upper division standing.